P-Z

 More information

-- COVID-19: Dealing with patient-returned / unwanted medicines (England) Joint guidance for community pharmacies in England.
-(May 2020) from The National Pharmacy Association (NPA), the Pharmaceutical Services Negotiating Committee (PSNC), Community Pharmacy Patient Safety Group (CP PSG) and the Royal Pharmaceutical Society (RPS)
+• COVID-19: Dealing with patient-returned / unwanted medicines (England) Joint guidance for community pharmacies in England.
+(May 2020) from The National Pharmacy Association (NPA), Community Pharmacy England (CPE), Community Pharmacy Patient Safety Group (CP PSG) and the Royal Pharmaceutical Society (RPS).

-- Needle exchange waste is not part of this contract.
-This remains as per the service specification in your LPC area
+• Needle exchange waste is not part of this contract.
+This remains as per the service specification in your Public Health County Council area.

 Please make sure that you use the correct disposal methods for both medicines and sharps, and do not mix both.
 Failure to do so could be seen as a breach of your contract with the NHS and/or Duty of Care Regulations 1991 and/or Environmental Protection Act 1990.